euwbah/musescore-xen-tuner/README.md

 '◇' 'ᴠ' 'ʌ'
 ```

-Each line declares a group of independent accidental symbols, separated by spaces.
+Each line declares a group of independent accidental symbols, each symbol separated by at least one space.
 An independent symbol group propagates independently of other groups, **which applies to both accidentals and key signature**.
 For example,

 ![key sig example](imgs/keysig-example.png)